networknt/light-doc/content/en/concern/logger-config.md

 ```

-By default logging is enabled in logging.yml. if you want to disable it,
-just add the logging.yml file in your resource folder and make enabled property to false in logging.yml.
+By default logger is enabled in logger-config.yml. if you want to disable it, just add the logger-config.yml file in your resource folder and make enabled property to false in logger-config.yml.